robindavidgames/ci-project04/README.md

 - I used Bootstrap for most of this project, using guidance from [Bootstrap's Getting Started Documentation.](https://getbootstrap.com/docs/5.1/getting-started/introduction/)

 - In addition, I used my own custom CSS file, to create smaller and more specific styling effects.
-ON occasion, I have applied styling to exising Bootstrap classes.
+On occasion, I have applied styling to exising Bootstrap classes.

 ## Agile Development / User Stories
-I used User stories to guide development
+I used User stories to guide development.
+The site was built using an agile methodology, working in small deliverable chunks.
+For instance, the tags model was left until the very end of the project, as this provides some value added, rather than being a core feature.

 ![User Stories](/assets/readme_images/agile.png)

 ## Accessibility

 The entire site is text based, so should work well with screen readers.
-The exception to this is the external links in the footer, which are given an aria-label.
+The exception to this is the external links in the footer, which are given an aria-label, and recipe images, which are given an alt text.

 The website uses high-contrast colours between background and text to maintain readability.

 ## Testing

 ### Manual Testing

-- The site functions as expected.
-- All internal and external links work.
-- The design is responsive to screen size.
-- The site has been tested on multiple browers (Firefox and Chrome) and multiple mobile platforms (Android and iOS).

 | Function | Expected Outcome | Actual Outcome |
 | --- | --- | --- |